Normality of the Thue--Morse sequence along Piatetski-Shapiro sequences, II: Abstract

 In particular, this result shows that for $1<c<3/2$ the sequence $n\mapsto \mathbf t_{\lfloor n^c\rfloor}$ attains both of its values with asymptotic density $1/2$, which improves on the bound $c<1.4$ obtained by Mauduit and Rivat (who obtained this bound in the more general setting of $q$-\emph{multiplicative functions}, however) and on the bound $c\leq 1.42$ obtained by the second author.

 In the course of proving the main theorem, we show that $2/3$ is an \emph{admissible level of distribution} for the Thue--Morse sequence, that is, it satisfies a Bombieri--Vinogradov type theorem for each exponent $\eta<2/3$.
 This improves on a result by Fouvry and Mauduit, who obtained the exponent $0.5924$.
+Moreover, the underlying theorem implies that every finite word $\omega\in\{0,1\}^L$ is contained as an arithmetic subsequence of $\mathbf t$.